CommandLineHeroes/clh-arcade-cabinets/README.md

 ## QR Codes for field reporting

 This repo contains QR codes, one for each cabinet.
 They will be printed out and affixed to the back of each cabinet.
 If on-site staff find an issue with a cabinet, they can scan the QR code to send us a message about any issues with the cabinet.

+## Developer notes

+The QR codes were generated with the [generate-qr-codes.sh](./generate-qr-codes.sh) script.
+If changes need to be made to the QR codes, edit that file and regenerate them.